sbabbi/tinympl/README.md

 Lambda also work transparently with bind, that is a bind expression is automatically introspected, and it is not required to specify `bind<...>::template eval` when using `bind` inside `lambda`.

+Note: `lambda<>` only works on functions whose arguments are *only* types.
+It does not work on the algorithms provided by this package.

 =======

 6) Map and Value Map